DerNitro/su-blog.ru/src/posts/2025/09/27/strace-kak-instrument-sistemnogo-administratora.en.rst

 If you add the `-v` flag, you'll also see the arguments passed.

-Creating Sockets or Sending Data
+Creating Socket and Sending Data
 ================================

-To avoid inventing code, let's use an example from the documentation `Python Socket Programming: Server and Client Example Guide <https://www.digitalocean.com/community/tutorials/python-socket-programming-server-client>`_ by `digitalocean.com`.
+To avoid inventing code, let's use an example from the documentation `Python Socket Programming: Server and Client Example Guide <https://www.digitalocean.com/community/tutorials/python-socket-programming-server-client>`_.

 The application is simple: a server is started, a client connects and sends a message.